Calculating Empires

 Osservatorio Fondazione Prada, Milan

-Photo: Piercarlo Quecchia - DSL Studio / @piercarloquecchia - @dsl__studio
+Photo: Piercarlo Quecchia - DSL Studio / @piercarloquecchia -

 Courtesy: Fondazione Prada